Freddie Grubb: Cycling career

 Born in Kingston, Surrey, in 1887, Freddie Grubb was a leading rider when cycle racing in Britain was limited to time-trials and track racing.
 A writer said of him in 1910: "Since August Bank Holiday he has been the most talked-of cyclist in Great Britain... and it is safe to say that no man since Harry Green has shown more brilliant promise".
 Grubb was teetotal and a vegetarian.
-He rode for the Vegetarian Cycle and Athletic Club.
+He rode for the Vegetarian Cycling and Athletic Club.
 He broke the 100-mile time-trial record in 1910 on a fixed-wheel bike with no brakes.
 The Vegetarian Club historian, Peter Duncan, said: "He has no brakes; traffic was so light he saw no need for them."
 Grubb rode the distance in less than five hours.
 The distance had already been ridden in less than five hours by "Goss" Green during a record attempt from London to Brighton and back over 104 miles; his finishing time showed he had ridden 100 miles in less than five hours, but he was denied the 100-mile record because he had not been timed at that distance.
 Grubb's ride was the first to be formally timed.

 Grubb set a record for 12 hours in the Anerley event near Liverpool in 1911.
 The organizers had set a course of 210 miles, further than they expected any rider to go.
 It had to be extended to allow Grubb to ride 220.5 miles.
 The second rider, Charlie Davey, also beat the club's plans and finished in 215.5 miles.